 4. Exercise reasonable care, skill, and diligence

-Almost anyone can be a company director, provided they are at least 16 years old and not subject to director disqualification or bankruptcy restrictions.
-Moreover, by law, you do not need any specific qualifications, experience, or skills to be a director.
+Almost anyone can be a company director, regardless of their qualifications, experience, or skills.
+However, they must be at least 16 years old and not subject to director disqualification or bankruptcy restrictions.

-That said, the role carries a great deal of responsibility, so any person appointed as a company director must exercise reasonable care, skill, and diligence.
+That said, the role carries great responsibility, so any person appointed as a company director must exercise reasonable care, skill, and diligence.

 As per the Companies Act 2006, this means that a director must exercise the same level of care, skill, and diligence that a reasonably diligent person would exercise with:

-• the general knowledge, experience, and skill that may reasonably be expected of any person carrying out the same duties as them in relation to the company
+- The general knowledge, experience, and skills that may reasonably be expected of any person carrying out the same duties as them in relation to the company

-• the general knowledge, experience, and skill that they actually possess
+- The general knowledge, experience, and skills that they actually possess

-No two people are the same, so it stands to reason that every director’s understanding and capabilities will be different.
-Nevertheless, it is expected that anyone who is appointed as a director should be able to perform the role reasonably effectively.
+No two people are the same, so every director’s understanding and capabilities will be different.
+Nevertheless, anyone appointed as a director should be able to perform the role reasonably effectively.

 5. Avoid conflicts of interest

-Subject to any restrictions or requirements within the company’s articles, the board of directors may authorise the conflict of interest.
-If they don’t have the power, the matter should be referred to the shareholders.
+Subject to the company’s articles, the board of directors may authorise the conflict of interest.
+If they don’t have the power to do so, the matter should be referred to the shareholders.

-If a conflict situation is permitted under the articles or authorised by the board or shareholders, the director must act appropriately and continue promoting the company’s success.
+If the articles or shareholders allow a conflict situation, the director must act appropriately and continue promoting the company’s success.

 6. Not accept benefits from third parties

-To maintain their integrity and avoid conflicts of interest, directors must not accept benefits from any third party if they are offered to them based on their position in the company or because of the director’s doing (or not doing) something in that role.
+To maintain their integrity and avoid conflicts of interest, directors must not accept benefits from any third party if they are offered to them based on their position in the company.
+Such conduct could call the director’s and company’s ethics into question.

-However, this duty is not infringed if the director’s acceptance of the benefit could not reasonably be regarded as being likely to give rise to any conflict of interest.
+However, this duty is not violated if accepting the benefit is unlikely to cause a conflict of interest.

 7. Disclose interests in proposed transactions or arrangements

-If there is potential for a director to personally benefit from a proposed or existing transaction or arrangement entered into by the company, the nature and extent of the interest must be disclosed to the other directors (if any) and, in some cases, the company shareholders.
+Should a director personally benefit from a company transaction or arrangement, they must disclose its nature and extent to the other directors and, in some instances, to the shareholders.

-An example may be if a company plans to enter into a contract with a business owned by a director’s spouse or another family member or a business in which the director owns shares.
+An example may be if a company plans to enter into a contract with a business owned by a director’s spouse, another family member, or a business in which the director owns shares.

-There is no need to declare an interest if it cannot reasonably be regarded as being likely to give rise to a conflict of interest or if the other directors in the company are already aware of it.
+A director does not need to declare an interest if it is unlikely to cause a conflict or if the other directors already know about it.

 8. Maintain statutory filing and reporting obligations

-To comply with UK company law, directors have a legal duty to maintain a number of limited company filing and reporting obligations.
-These include but are not limited to the following:
+To comply with UK company law, directors must maintain several limited company filing and reporting obligations.
+These include (but are not limited to):

-• Registering for VAT and Pay As You Earn (PAYE)
+- Registering for VAT and Pay As You Earn (PAYE), where necessary

-Some companies appoint a company secretary to take care of these compliance duties on behalf of the director(s).
-However, regardless of who is tasked with carrying out such obligations, the ultimate responsibility lies with the director.
+Some companies appoint a company secretary to handle these compliance duties on behalf of the director(s).
+However, the directors remain responsible regardless of who carries out these tasks.

 9. Comply with additional legislation and regulations